apify/apify-docs/docs/web_scraping_101/anti_scraping_introduction.md

 ---
 title: Introduction to anti-scraping techniques and how to bypass them
 menuTitle: Anti-scraping introduction
-description: Learn the basics of modern web scraping protection used by websites and how to bypass them.
-Reduce blocking when web scraping and scrape for longer.
+description: Explore the basics of web scraping prevention.
+Get around them with IP address rotation and proxies, emulate browser signatures or shared IP address sessions.
 menuWeight: 3.1
 paths:
     - web-scraping-101/anti-scraping-introduction
 ---

-# [](#Introduction) Introduction to anti-scraping techniques and how to bypass them
+# [](#introduction) Introduction to anti-scraping techniques and how to bypass them

-This article covers the basics of modern anti-scraping techniques and how to bypass them.
-We look at IP address rotation using proxies, emulation of browser HTTP signatures and shared IP address emulation (also known as [session multiplexing](https://en.wikipedia.org/wiki/Session_multiplexing)).
+This article introduces the principles behind anti-scraping measures to demonstrate what you are up against when scraping sites that are protective of their data.
+We then describe the antidotes for these defenses.
+You can usually get around more basic protections by doing the direct opposite.
+For example, if a site is blocking your IP address, you can switch between different addresses to stop them detecting you.
+If a website is analyzing your behavior, make it as human-like as possible.
+And, if the simpler options aren't enough, don't despair - shared IP address emulation (also known as [session multiplexing](https://en.wikipedia.org/wiki/Session_multiplexing)) is there for you.

 ## [](#ip-address-based-blocking) IP address-based blocking